definit3/Recurring-Bills-Management-System/README.md

 # Recurring Bills Management System
-At the beginning of every month, AllinCall is supposed to pay certain bills.
+At the beginning of every month, Company is supposed to pay certain bills.
 This includes several bills like:
 Office Rent
 Electricity Bill
 Internet Bill
 Cleaning Bill
 Employee salaries

-Recurring Bills Management System can be used by AllinCall to keep track of their bill dues.
+Recurring Bills Management System can be used by Companies to keep track of their bill dues.
 The project makes use of a SQLite, Django, HTML and CSS.
 The system makes use of SQLite to store the user information, bill details, etc and HTML/CSS for creating a user friendly interface..